 Lack of visibility is a common obstacle for companies that rely on global supply chain resilience to succeed and grow.
 Most supply chain managers and directors acknowledge that they do not have full visibility of their supply chains.
 They recognize that it causes problems throughout their networks.

-The survey further found that the top reasons for adopting a supply chain partnership surround issues inherent in poor visibility, such as limited cybersecurity, lagging data and sustainability of transport.
+Issues inherent in poor visibility, include limited cybersecurity, lagging data and sustainability of transport.
 Without visibility, top-line needs fall by the wayside.

 There is a vast array of supply chain issues that can drive cost and impact service when there is poor planning due to limited visibility.

 How TMS Tracking Enables In-Transit Visibility